spiderpig1297/kfile-over-icmp/README.md

 $ make
 $ make install
 ```
+___

-Once installed, the module registers a character device from which it gets the paths of the files.
+Once installed, the module registers a character device from which it gets the paths of the files to send.
-Run `dmesg` to retrieve the major number of the device, and then create a node to it using `mknod`.
+Run `dmesg` to retrieve the major number of the device, and then create a node to it using `mknod`:

 ```sh
 $ dmesg | tail